jsiek/deduce/README.md

 So we just need to prove `true`, which is what the period is for.

     case zero {
-      show true or 0 < 0 by .
+      conclude true or 0 < 0 by .
     }

 In the second case, for `x = suc(x')`, we need to prove the following.